HerrErde/SubwaySurfers-Api/Explanations.md

 This request is made when running not normal but via the Daily High Score Event

-No idea for what the `matchmakingStartValue` is for
+It is not known from what the `matchmakingStartValue` is from

 <details>